nickrehm/dRehmFlight/README.md

 **GY-521 MPU6050 IMU**: https://amzn.to/3edF1Vn

+These (and all Amazon links contained within the supporting documentation) are Amazon Affiliate links; by purchasing from these, I receive a small portion of the revenue at no cost to you.
+I appreciate any and all support!

 ### Software Requirments
 Code is uploaded to the board using the Arduino IDE; download the latest version here: https://www.arduino.cc/en/main/software